top of page

 Private sector payrolls are declining, and many are wondering if the U.S. is already in a recession.

-At CRI Simple Numbers, we’ve been closely tracking the performance of 100 entrepreneurial companies since before the COVID-19 pandemic, and the data has been signaling a slowdown for quite some time.
-The tool we use is our 100 Company Model, which is a diverse sample (various industries and geographies) of the Entrepreneurial economy.
-It contains an abundance of data that the Fed and others do not have, and over time, we have developed deeper visibility into the trends shaping the private business landscape.
+At CRI Simple Numbers, we’ve been closely tracking the performance of 100 entrepreneurial companies since before the COVID-19 pandemic.
+The data has been signaling a slowdown for quite some time.
+Our tool, the 100 Company Model, is a diverse sample from various industries and geographies within the entrepreneurial economy.
+It provides an abundance of data that the Fed and others do not have.
+Over time, we have developed deeper visibility into the trends shaping the private business landscape.

-Currently, our model indicates year-over-year revenue growth at 9%, although since December 2024, this pace has slowed to 5%.
+Currently, our model indicates year-over-year revenue growth at 9%.
+However, since December 2024, this pace has slowed to 5%.
 Companies with revenues under $10 million are experiencing growth of less than 1%.

 What We’re Seeing by Business Type

-• Necessity services and products: Home services (plumbing, HVAC, electrical, etc.) and essential business services remain steady as well.
+Home services, such as plumbing, HVAC, and electrical, along with essential business services, remain steady.
 While consumers may not be opting for top-level goods and services, necessity continues to drive spending.

-• Discretionary products and services: Continued downturn.
+On the other hand, discretionary products and services are experiencing a continued downturn.
 Retail, fast-casual dining, and certain B2B sectors are declining.
 Marketing, business coaching, and other professional services, though arguably not discretionary, are also seeing a decline.

 The path forward remains uncertain and cloudy.
 Efficiencies are being gained from AI, but AI isn’t a consumer.
 Broader improvement will depend on a rebound in consumer spending.
 Lower interest rates will also help, but that impact will take time to materialize.